mahlberg-lab/clic/docs/clicanalysis.rst

    :name: search-the-corpora

 This is where you select a corpus to search in (cf. Section 4).
-The selection is very flexible and lets you pick a pre-defined corpus (19th Century Novels Reference Corpus, Dickens's Novels or Children's Literature) or choose your own subcorpus – either from books from only one of these corpora or combining books across the pre-defined corpora.
+The selection is very flexible and lets you pick a pre-defined corpus (see :ref:`CLiC-corpora-label`) or choose your own subcorpus – with any of the books available in CLiC.

 .. rubric:: Only in subsets
    :name: only-in-subsets